 Lake Winnipesaukee Guide

-The clearest way to decide whether this trip should feel like boat time, beach time, scenic drives, or a calm New England reset anchored by the water.
+The clearest way to decide whether this trip should be boat time, beach time, scenic drives, or a calm New England reset anchored by the water.

 Boat day or shore day